WillowHayward/lifesuite/journal-cli/DESIGN.md

 ## 2.4 - Mods

-A mod is an immutable record of a change to a journal, log, tag, constraint, template, or event.
+A mod is an immutable record of a change to a journal, log, tag (including rules), template, or event.

 Mods are created when a change is made by any `edit` command

 Properties:
  - id - a uuid generated on creation
  - created - the timestamp of when this mod was created
- - target - the id of the target journal, log, tag, constraint, template, or event
+ - target - the id of the target journal, log, tag, template, or event
  - changes - an array of changes in the form of objects with the following properties
-    - target - the property this change is targeting (e.g. "entry" for a log, "required" for a constraint).
+    - target - the property this change is targeting (e.g. "entry" for a log, "name" for named components).
 For changes to subproperties, this will include a list of all ancestory property changes separated by `.` (e.g. `grandparent.parent.property`), and for changes to individual
-    - type - What type of change this was (create, delete, or modify)
+    - type - What type of change this was (create, remove, or modify)
-    - old (delete and modify only) -  the value of the target property prior to this change
+    - old (remove and modify only) -  the value of the target property prior to this change
     - new (create and modify only) - the value of the target property after this change

 ## 2.5 - Templates